craftercms/docs/source/system-administrators/upgrade/upgrading-mongodb.rst

 #.
 Manually upgrade MongoDB from version ``3.4.4`` to version ``4.0.280``.
    We need to upgrade from each release version and run the ``setFeatureCompatibilityVersion`` command against the admin database.

-   Please see https://www.mongodb.com/docs/manual/release-notes/4.0-upgrade-standalone/ for more information on upgrading MongoDB.
+   Please see the section on ``Upgrade a Standalone`` at https://www.mongodb.com/docs/manual/release-notes/ for a general information on upgrading MongoDB.
+   MongoDB version 4 is EOL, but legacy documentation for it may be downloaded here: https://www.mongodb.com/docs/legacy/?site=docs

    Download and extract the following MongoDB versions available from https://www.mongodb.com/try/download/community: